 We continue to monitor government responses and may elect to temporarily close our office and/or laboratory space to protect our employees.
-We continue to assess the potential for supply chain disruptions as the pandemic may impact personnel at third party manufacturing facilities in China, Switzerland and other countries, as well as its impact on the availability and/or cost of materials.
+We continue to assess the potential for supply chain disruptions as the pandemic may impact personnel at third party manufacturing facilities in the United States, Germany, Switzerland and other countries, as well as its impact on the availability and/or cost of materials.
+We continue to monitor financial markets and the impact on our operations and capital resources.